bil-t/bil-t.github.io/source/_posts/2015-05-01-an-octopress-slash-vagrant-experiment.markdown

 - **[Vagrant synced folder](http://docs.vagrantup.com/v2/synced-folders/)** enables editing the files from both the guest and the host.

 ###What took me some time to figure out
-- **Shell provisioner as vVagrant user** and not as root: using `privileged false` in Vagrantfile didn't work for me when setting local version of Ruby via rbenv.
+- **Shell provisioner as `vagrant` user** and not as root: using `privileged false` in Vagrantfile didn't work for me when setting local version of Ruby via rbenv.
 I finally settled on chaining a call to a script with the specified user `su -c "source /vagrant/vagrant/user-config.sh" vagrant`

 - **Blog preview only accessible from guest**, at first I thought it was a problem with port forwarding, but finally, after tedious searches on the internet, I found out that binding the server to 0.0.0.0 in Rakefile was the solution.
  `server_host     = "0.0.0.0"   # server bind address for preview server`